 4636 - is humidity;

-01CA - is CO2 parameter (not null if this microclimate sensor soldered together with ventilation fan's controller).
+01CA - is CO2 parameter (not null if this microclimate sensor is soldered together with the ventilation fan's controller).

 This data will change from time to time.

-In order to convert RAW-data of sensors broadcasts by Bluetooth Nordic nRF52832 in MQTT standard messages, thats can be used for all computers and camper's crew gadgets within the camper's network, the set of MQTT scripts was used.
+In order to convert RAW-data of sensors broadcast by Bluetooth Nordic nRF52832 in MQTT standard messages, that can be used for all computers and camper's crew gadgets within the camper's network, the set of MQTT scripts was used.

 In this case, all together this set of MQTT scripts, the MQTT broker and the 4.0 Bluetooth USB dongle was deployed on Cubietruck clone with Armbian OS (Ubuntu version) installed and had static IP 192.168.1.71 in the camper's network.
-This computer was tuned for not sleep, not hibernate.
-The Node.js with packages were installed on this computer as described in same topic about MQTT broker.
+This computer was configured for not sleeping, not hibernate.
+The Node.js with packages were installed on this computer as described in the same topic about MQTT broker.